-In order to earn a degree, you must successfully complete all requirements for your major as listed here AND all other Degree Requirements, including General Education requirements, and meet the JSC Graduation Standards.
+In order to earn a degree, you must successfully complete all requirements for your major as listed here AND meet all other Degree Requirements, including the General Education Curriculum requirements and JSC Graduation Standards .

 English (B.A.)

 Students in this program explore literature and language from critical, aesthetic, historical, linguistic and national perspectives.
 Opportunities to study creative writing and journalism are also components of the program.